Sleep Apnea Can Affect Your Health

-Obstructive sleep apnea (OSA) is not just snoring.
-It is a serious sleep disorder, which can wreak havoc with your health and quality of life.
-Thankfully, it is treatable, and Lake County patients have more options than ever.
-Dr. Stern and his experienced sleep dentistry team at Snoring & CPAP Solutions LLC office in Lake County would love to help you discover the benefits of sleep apnea treatment.
+Luckily, sleep apnea is treatable and Lake County patients have more options than ever.
+Dr. Stern and our experienced sleep dentistry team at Snoring and Sleep Solutions LLC would love to help you discover the benefits of sleep apnea treatment.

 - Reduced daytime sleepiness or fatigue

-- Improve health and reduce your risk for certain conditions
+- Improved health and reduced risk for certain conditions

 - Restoration of energy